amatureApe/nft-marketplace-thegraph-frontend/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Start Up blockchain and sync with Moralis

+**Some commands must be run on smart contract repo

+1. Start blockchain on smart contracts with hh node
+2. Sync with Moralis server with yarn moralis:sync
+3. Login to Moralis -> go to Server -> View Details on Server -> Devchain Proxy Server -> Connected -> Reset Local Chain
+4. Mint NFT on new localchain with yarn hardhat run scripts/mint-and-list.js